 Key Points:

-• The Nexus concept, created by the BIS Innovation Hub Singapore Centre, is a first-of-its-kind multilateral network connecting multiple domestic instant payment systems (IPS).
+- The Nexus concept, created by the BIS Innovation Hub Singapore Centre, is a first-of-its-kind multilateral network connecting multiple domestic instant payment systems (IPS).

-• Partners in Indonesia, Malaysia, the Philippines, Singapore and Thailand are working together to connect their domestic IPS through Nexus.
+- Partners in Indonesia, Malaysia, the Philippines, Singapore and Thailand are working together to connect their domestic IPS through Nexus.

-• Nexus is designed to support G20 commitments to improve cross-border payments’ cost, speed, access, and transparency.
+- Nexus is designed to support G20 commitments to improve cross border payments’ cost, speed, access, and transparency.

-The Future of Cross-Border Payments Is Here
+The Future of Cross Border Payments Is Here

 It’s official: the future of cross-border payments is here and looking brighter than ever.

-Thanks to the Bank of International Settlements (BIS) Innovation Hub Singapore Centre and its partners, a first-of-its-kind multilateral network has been successfully connected between three established instant payment systems (IPS) through the Nexus concept.
+A first-of-its-kind multilateral network has been successfully connected between 3 established instant payment systems (IPS) through the Nexus concept.

-The Eurosystem, Malaysia and Singapore’s test versions of their IPS were connected, allowing payments to be sent across the three countries with just mobile phone numbers or company registration numbers.
-This means users can now make fast, secure payments worldwide in seconds.
+This allows payments to be sent across the 3 countries with just mobile phone numbers or company registration numbers.

 The Impact on Singapore